Thorax: An Immovable Cage or a Mobile Spring?

-The thoracic spine or rib cage is a central player in shoulder mobility and health but it is also part of the entire spinal "engine" as described by Gracovetsky.
-One of the best descriptions I have found for thoracic function comes from a September 2007 Newsletter by Robert Burgess, BEd, PT, PhD, Feldenkrais Practitioner.
-He posed the question in reference to the thorax or thoracic spine - "An immovable cage or a mobile spring?”
+The thoracic spine and rib cage together, the thorax, perform as a central player in healthy mobility and our ability to support human movement and performance.
+Another exciting aspect is that it is also part of the entire spinal "engine" as described by Gracovetsky.
+One of the best descriptions I have found for thoracic function comes from a September 2007 Newsletter by Robert Burgess, BEd, PT, PhD, Feldenkrais Practitioner, where he began the conversation with: "An immovable cage or a mobile spring?

 "...in fact with each pair of ribs moving on the next- the thorax behaves like a hooped spring."